buildwiththeta/buildwiththeta/README.md

 - [ ] Theta Studio: no-code visual editor for reponsive and modern UIs.
 [Docs]()
 - [ ] Theta Builder: Stream your UIs inside your clients.
 [Docs]()
   - [x] Flutter support.
 [Docs]().
 [Pub.dev]().

+## Documentation
+Learn about Theta on [docs.buildwiththeta.com]()

+## Support
+- GitHub Discussions: Ideal for general questions, Q&A, help for the product usage, discussions about best practices.
+- GitHub Issues: Ideal for reporting bugs and problems while using Theta
+- Email Support: Ideal for reporting problems with your personal projects.
+- Discord: Ideal to share your projects and portfolios with the community.

+## Status
+- [x] Alpha: Experimental.
+- [x] Closed Beta: Still under development.
+Except bugs and errors.
+- [ ] Beta: Still pretty stable, no expected break changes in future.
+- [ ] Stable: Production-ready.

+Check [Releases]() to see our current status and all updates.